 Which means what?
 It means that if you sign up with a marketing firm that offers an “Exclusive” on your market, it’s true they are agreeing not to sign up your competition.
 Which sounds good, but in reality, what is your competition going to do?
 Are they going to give up and cry into their milk?

 No. Your competitors are going to find another marketing firm at a quarter of the cost.
 All things being equal, dollar for dollar they’ll attract four times as many new patients.
-Not only does that not help your practice, in reality, it helps your competition.
+Not only does that not help your practice, in reality, but it also helps your competition.

 While getting an “exclusive” on your market sounds good in theory, in reality, it’s just a scam designed to gouge the unsuspecting medical practice.